AndreMikulec/postgres_plr/userguide.md

 winsorize(eps, 0.1) OVER (PARTITION BY fyear) AS w_eps
 FROM test_data ORDER BY fyear, eps;
 ```
+For optimization reasons, constant expressions are not expanded.

+The corresponding `farg2`  in the `Winsorize` example above is passes with NULL value.
+Compatibility reasons exist, so that other arguments are not shifted, in functions users
+created with previous versions of PL/R.

 ## Loading R Modules at Startup <a name='startup'></a>